cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/exit.md

 You can call the `finalizeExit` function from the plasma light client.

-By specifying the index of the exit that you want to withdraw from the exit list, you can withdraw the tokens to Layer1.
+By specifying the index of exit object from the exitList, you can withdraw the excitable tokens to the main chain.

 At this time, the exit must have passed the challenge period.